Greater Anglia (2012–2025): Rolling stock

-Due to high leasing costs the fleet of 30 Class 379 Electrostar EMUs was withdrawn and sent to storage in February 2022.
+Due to high leasing costs, the fleet of 30 Class 379 Electrostar EMUs was withdrawn and sent to storage in February 2022.

-On 1 August 2022, Greater Anglia confirmed that all West Anglia Services are operated by Class 720 Aventra units.
+On 1 August 2022, Greater Anglia confirmed that all West Anglia services were now operated by Class 720 Aventra units.

+Greater Anglia withdrew its Class 321 fleet at the end of April 2023.

-Current fleet
+Final fleet

+At the time its contract ended in October 2025, Greater Anglia operated the following rolling stock:

 Past fleet

 Former train types operated by Greater Anglia include:

 Depots

-Greater Anglia's fleet is maintained at Clacton-on-Sea, Ilford and Crown Point depots.
+Greater Anglia's fleet was maintained at the Clacton Servicing Depot, Ilford EMU Depot and Crown Point TMD.